bcronje/docs/docs/support/troubleshooting.md

 Your first port of call should always be to run `enclave self-test` to see if any installation or runtime problems are detected.

-## Problems enrolling new peers

-1. If you're running on Linux check that the `ca-certificates` package is up to date

-2. Check that the date and time on the enrolling system is accurate

-3. Check [https://status.enclave-networks.com/](https://status.enclave-networks.com/) for any potential service disruptions or outages

 ## Platform connectivity problems

 If you think Enclave is having trouble reaching our SaaS services, please work through the following checklist to identify the problem.

+1. Check [https://status.enclave-networks.com/](https://status.enclave-networks.com/) for any potential service disruptions or outages

-1. Check your systems are enrolled and showing as both connected and approved in the portal
+2. Check your systems are enrolled and showing as both connected and approved in the portal

-2. Check you're running on the latest version of Enclave with `enclave version`
+3. Check you're running on the latest version of Enclave with `enclave version`

-3. Check the output of `enclave status` doesn't contain any warnings or errors
+4. Check the output of `enclave status` doesn't contain any warnings or errors

-4. Check the output of `enclave status` lists at least one `Peer` and the state shows as `Up`
+5. Check the output of `enclave status` lists at least one `Peer` and the state shows as `Up`

-5. Check network traffic is allowed out to `tcp/*:443`
+6. Check network traffic is allowed out to `tcp/*:443`

-6. Check network traffic is allowed out to `udp/*:1024-65355`
+7. Check network traffic is allowed out to `udp/*:1024-65355`

-7. Check network traffic isn't forced through a SOCKS proxy, which is currently unsupported
+8. Check network traffic isn't forced through a SOCKS proxy, which is currently unsupported

-8. Check local anti-virus software is not interfering with Enclave by temporarily disabling it
+9. Check local anti-virus software is not interfering with Enclave by temporarily disabling it

+## Problems enrolling new peers

+1. Check [https://status.enclave-networks.com/](https://status.enclave-networks.com/) for any potential service disruptions or outages

+2. If you're running on Linux check that the `ca-certificates` package is up to date

+3. Check that the date and time on the enrolling system is accurate

 ## Traffic not flowing between peers